Digital-Theatre/Hiring/technical-business-analyst.md

 The person we're looking for will love working with technology, data and people and be enthusiastic about the Digital Theatre+ to bring arts to the world through education.

+## What's involved

+* Providing information to make decisions on priority, investment in building digital products and systems
+* Building a clear understanding of goals based on facts and data
+* Establishing and analysing data models and identifying options to achieve goals
+* Ensuring that people, process and technology are all considered
+* Interviewing and running workshops with technical and non-technical people
+* Creating documentation to support both change and ongoing operation
+* Working closely with technical team members to minimise scope and complexity
+* Taking part in testing and validation activities
+* Building reports to monitor ongoing success

+### What technology is being used

+Any prior experience of working with teams building on the following tech stack will be beneficial however it is not essential to have used these specific tools.

+1. Responsive Websites, Progressive Web Apps and Accessibility
+1. React + Next.js using TypeScript
+1. Serverless Framework
+1. AWS IAM, Lambda, Cloudwatch, Cognito
+1. Headless Content Management Systems
+1. GraphQL + REST API
+1. Google Docs/Sheets/Forms including App Script
+1. Google Analytics and Data Studio
+1. HubSpot CRM

 ## What's it like working with us

-* We care about your health, wellbeing and personal growth.
+* We care about your health, wellbeing and personal growth
-* We're passionate about making teachers and students experts in their subjects with the support of our material.
+* We're passionate about making teachers and students experts in their subjects with the support of our material
-* We have a highly knowledgeable and respected Content and Publishing team with strong partnerships with all exam boards, key industry stakeholders and major arts organisations.
+* We have a highly knowledgeable and respected Content and Publishing team with strong partnerships with all exam boards, key industry stakeholders and major arts organisations
-* We operate a flat-ish organisation where every voice can be heard and all ideas are considered.
+* We operate a flat-ish organisation where every voice can be heard and all ideas are considered

 ## What do we offer